-In a stressful state, you cannot come up with a right solution or cannot deal with any task.
+In a stressful state, you cannot come up with the right solution or cannot deal with any task.
 Stress can also push you over the edge.
 Stress or tension affects your body parts like the neck, head, and shoulders.
 If you are looking for an external option to relieve stress and reduce pressure in the mind and the body, then yoga is your best solution.
 It is possible to make you more flexible with those stress trigger pop up.
 In this article, we will tell you about some yoga poses for stress relief.

 Benefits of Yoga